-Naringenin is one of the most abundant Citrus bioflavonoids.
+Naringenin is one of the most abundant citrus bioflavonoids.
 A high-vegetable diet with various fruits and vegetables daily including on average one glass of orange juice, one-half orange and one-half mandarin provides 130 mg of hesperetin and 30 mg of naringenin.
+This plant substance has been shown to inhibit in vitro growth of in human cancer cells.

 Naringenin has anti-oxidant and anti-tumor activity.
-Naringinen may play a role in Cancer, Heart disease, hypertension, circulation, and Alzheimer's disease.
+It may play a role in cancer prevention or perhaps treatment, heart disease prevention, hypertension, improving circulation, and Alzheimer's disease.

 Eyesight Rx with Naringenin